 Pennsylvania Hallowed Grounds has partnered with Preservation Pennsylvania on two projects to support the protection and preservation of African American cemeteries and burial grounds across Pennsylvania.
-Both of these projects are currently in development.
-Please check this page for updates and sign up for our enews to receive notifications in your inbox.

 Pennsylvania African American Cemetery Stewards Network